agnium-academy/abyor-2-web/README.md

 ### Purpose of This Project

-* Know your BMI status based on your current weight, height, gender, and age.
+* Help people to know their BMI status based on their current weight, height, gender, and age.
-* Find your ideal weight based on age and gender.
+* Find user's ideal weight based on age and gender.
-* Find your healthy weight if you want to lose weight or are on diet.
+* Find user's healthy weight if you want to lose weight or are on diet.

 ### User Experienced